Need an EPC in Hoddesdon?

 Can You Fail An EPC?

 Simply no. The EPC is not a pass or fail.
 Even so, various 3rd parties may require the EPC achieve a specified rating before they decide to proceed.
-One example would be a financial institution loaning funds against a rental property, would require the EPC is at least an “E”.
+An example would be a bank loaning funds against a rental property, would require that the EPC is at least an “E”.

 What Does EPC E Mean?

-The EPC will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be to be able to rent out.
-It is also becoming the standard requested by banks when loaning funds against a home.
+The Energy Performance Certificate will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be to be able to rent out.
+It is also getting to be the standard requested by banks when loaning funds against a home.

-It’s not to say you won’t be able to borrow the funds if it is below an E, however there are more likely to be added conditions in the contract.
+It’s not to say you won’t be able to obtain the funds if it is below an E, although there are more likely to be added conditions in the contract.

 What Happens If An EPC Runs Out During A Tenancy?

-It will simply have to be renewed.
-Under the Minimum Energy Efficiency Standard, all rental properties need to have a valid EPC of at least an E rating or higher.
+It will have to be renewed Under the Minimum Energy Efficiency Standard, all rental properties need to have a valid EPC of at least an E rating or over.
 All EPCs are lodged on a national register at epcregister.com.
 The EPC will be valid for a further ten years.

 Is An EPC A Legal Requirement?

-Indeed, an EPC is a legal requirement for all rental properties and properties that are being sold as well as all newly built properties.
-By law, the inbound occupant must be given an EPC.
+Indeed, an Energy Performance Certificate is a legal requirement for all rental properties and properties that are being sold as well as all newly built properties.
+By law, the inbound resident must be given an EPC.

 Are All Listed Buildings Exempt From An EPC?